OSDeploy/GitBook/drivers/driver-optimization/validation.md

 ---

-## Dell Underscores Nvidia's Drivers
+## Dell Underscores Nvidia's Video Drivers

 In just about every Driver Pack are Nvidia Video Drivers.
 Nvidia likes to compress their Drivers and this is easy to see when looking at the Drivers themselves.
 In the image below, we can see several files with a **DL\_** extension.